gerbreown1/tricare_book/chapters/about_author.md

 Pharmacy receipts should be photocopied soon after they are received as generally they are printed on thermal paper which fade after a short time and are no longer readable.
 The copies can then be sent to Tricare.

+On the Explanation of Benefits (EOB) that comes back when you receive the payments there is a statement that says "If you have not received a response to your initial claim within 45 days of submission, DO NOT RESUBMIT THE CLAIM TO THE CLAIMS ADDRESS.
+Send a copy of the claim, clearly marked "TRACER" or "SECOND SUBMISSION" to the TRICARE Overseas Correspondence address:

+TRICARE Overseas
+P.O.Box 7992
+Madison, WI 53707-7992

+I would suggest that you wait at least 90 days especially if you are mailing it from an overseas country.

+What I do is have an envelope for each month/year.
+In this envelop I store my receipts.
+When I receive a payment I staple it to the receipt that it pertains to.
+Periodically I check the envelope for any unpaid receipts.
+I then rescan them and send them via the Tricare website with the title of "Tracer" as part of the file name.

+On the DD Form 2642 in block 13 it asks if you want payment in local currency.
+I think that there is a limited countries that Tricare will send the payment in local currency, but I don't know which countries that are on the list, and I have not seen such a list.
+Just to be on the safe side I just check the NO box and my payments arrive in US Dollars.

 **The main requirement to join Tricare For Life is to be registered in DEERS and have Medicare Part B.**